 The market for fiber optic cable, including the moderate distance market in which the Company's products are concentrated, is highly competitive.
-Siecor Corp. (a joint venture of Siemens AG and Coming) and Lucent Technologies are the leading manufacturers of fiber optic cable for both the long distance telephone market and the moderate distance market.
-Although both manufacture gel-filled, loose tube cables, a significant portion of Lucent Technologies are Distor Corp.'s fiber optic cable sales are tight-buffered fiber optic cable products in the moderate distance market.
-Also, Coming and Lucent Technologies are principal suppliers of optical fiber worldwide.
-The Company's competitors, including Siecor Corp. and Lucent Technologies, are more established, having a large business base in the long distance telephone, gel-filled, loose tube cable market.
+Corning and Lucent Technologies are the leading manufacturers of fiber optic cable for both the long distance telephone market and the moderate distance market.
+Although both manufacture loose-tube gel-filled cables, a significant portion of Lucent Technologies and Corning's fiber optic cable sales are tight-buffer fiber optic cable products in the moderate distance market.
+Also, Corning and Lucent Technologies are principal suppliers of optical fiber worldwide.
+The Company's competitors, including Corning and Lucent Technologies, are more established, having a large business base in the long distance telephone, loose-tub gel-filled cable market.
 Those companies can benefit from greater market recognition and have greater financial, research and development, production and marketing resources than the Company.

 Additionally, fiber optic cable competes with copper wire cable on the basis of cost and performance tradeoffs.
 The cost of the electro-optical interfaces required for fiber optic systems and higher speed electronics generally associated with high performance fiber optic systems can make them uncompetitive in applications where the advantages of optical fiber are not required.
 Fiber optic cable also competes with other alternative transmission media including wireless and satellite communications.

 The Company believes that it competes successfully against its competitors on the basis of breadth of product features, quality, ability to meet delivery schedules, technical support and service, breadth of distribution channels and price.
 Maintaining such competitive advantages will require continued investment by the Company in product development, sales and marketing.
 There can be no assurance that the Company will have sufficient resources to make such investments or that the Company will be able to make the technological advances necessary to maintain its competitive position.
 An increase in competition could have a material adverse effect on the Company's business and operating results because of price reductions and loss of market share.
 Competition could increase if new companies enter the market or if existing competitors expand their product lines.